oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

     ![Filled configuration for raise\_purchase\_order](./images/task6-iden.png " ")

 3. Under **Parameters** tab, click **Add Parameter** and add the following parameter:

+    These parameters are the minimum values required to create a planned purchase order safely.
+The agent collects them through conversation, then passes structured values to the PL/SQL procedure.

     | Parameter | Description | Data Type | Required |
     | --- | --- | --- | --- |